viam-labs/verification-system/README.md

 - See [Create a Facial Verification System](https://docs.viam.com/tutorials/projects/verification-system/#configure-a-verification-system) for a complete tutorial.
 - Use the [filtered-camera module](https://app.viam.com/module/erh/filtered-camera) in tandem with this module if you want to save images to the Viam cloud when the system enters into specific states.
-- If you don’t want the `ALARM` capabilities, and would like to just use it as a notification system when a detector gets triggered, set `disable_alarm` to `"true"`, which prevents `TRIGGER_2` from entering into the `COUNTDOWN` state and the system will only cycle between the `TRIGGER_1` and `TRIGGER_2` states.
-- Use entering into the state `TRIGGER_2` as a way to send notifications.